History of Bacca Pipes

 2022 - Riddlesden Institute

-We were reluctant to go back to the Ukrainian Club because it was too small and cramped for healthy social distancing, so tried the Riddlesden institute, where we could open windows and spread ourselves more thinly round a bigger room.
+We were reluctant to go back to the Ukrainian Club because it was too small and cramped for healthy social distancing, so tried the Riddlesden War Memorial Institute, where we could open windows and spread ourselves more thinly round a bigger room.
 We started with a singers night in September 2021.
 After nearly 4 months that included singers nights, a couple of guest nights and the customary carols night and Christmas party, we knew we could do anything there and had fallen on our feet.
-There's no bar, and it costs a bit more for the hire of the room, but apart from that it's perfect, and the Institute management like us because it's a regular booking and we leave it clean and tidy.
-Regular guest bookings, currently only one per month, have continued through 2022.
-The so-called Welsh Tunes Group (one of BaccaPipes' many offshoots) now meet there monthly as well.

 Historical Posters